 How to Trap Silverfish

 Silverfish can’t move on smooth, vertical surfaces, so if they fall into sinks or bathtubs they will be trapped.
-A simple but very effective insect trap can be made if a glass jar is covered on the outside with masking tape and some bread is put into the bottom of the jar.
+A simple and effective insect trap can be made by covering the outside of a glass jar with masking tape and putting some bread inside the jar.
 The tape provides traction for the silverfish to climb up to the mouth of the jar.
-If they fall into the jar they will be trapped, since they won’t be able to climb up the smooth inner surface of the jar to get out.
+If the insects fall into the jar they will be trapped, since they won’t be able to climb up the smooth inner surface of the glass to get out.

 If you need help deciding where to place traps, a technique that’s often recommended is to place index cards coated with a dried paste of flour and water in areas where you suspect silverfish activity.
 Leave the cards there for at least a week before you decide that none of the insects are present.
 Look for the appearance of notched edges and scrape marks on the index cards to indicate the presence of silverfish.

 If you need chemical help to rid your house of pesticides, you might want to try diatomaceous earth first.
 This is a powder made of the crushed fossils of diatoms, which are microscopic creatures with hard coverings made of silica.
 The powder is abrasive and may remove the waxy covering on the surface of the silverfish.
 The coating helps to prevent water loss from the insect’s body.
 If a silverfish loses its waxy coating, it will dehydrate and die.